How to Find Direction After Losing a Loved One

 1. Grieve First, Then Grow

 Grief and growth are not enemies.
 But grief needs to come first.
-Do not try to find purpose as a way to avoid the pain.
+Don't try to find purpose as a way to avoid pain.
 Process the pain.
-Then let the purpose emerge naturally.
+Let the purpose emerge naturally as healing comes.

 2. Look for What Remains